Home -> Territories -> Nunavut

 NU Income Tax Act, 2000 s.
 2.32

-The dividend tax credit for dividends eligible for the enhanced dividend tax credit is 20% of the Federal gross-up amount.
+The dividend tax credit for dividends eligible for the eligible dividend tax credit is 20% of the Federal gross-up amount.

-The federal gross-up reductions which started in 2010 automatically reduced the amount of the NU enhanced dividend tax credit as follows:
+The federal gross-up reductions which started in 2010 automatically reduced the amount of the NU eligible dividend tax credit as follows:

 NU Income Tax Act s.
 2.32